Communities in Transition Funding

 The CIT Capital Grant Program also provides funding for eligible feasibility and administrative costs associated with municipal restructuring.
 This was previously funded through the Municipal Restructuring Fund that was managed by the Saskatchewan Association of Rural Municipalities (SARM) and funded by the province.

 The province may approve strategic initiatives, consistent with The Municipal Grants Regulations, in the case that CIT Capital Grant Program funding remains unspent at the end of a fiscal year.
-Funding was provided to SARM every fiscal year since 2009-2010 for initiatives which will benefit all or several RMs throughout the province.
+Funding was provided to SARM every fiscal year since 2009-10 for initiatives that will benefit all or several RMs throughout the province.
 SARM is responsible for the administration of these funds.

 When a village dissolves into an RM and becomes an unorganized hamlet or special services area, the province discontinues Municipal Revenue Sharing payments to that village.
 Instead, an annual grant payment is made under the CIT Operating Grant Program.
 This grant is based on the Municipal Revenue Sharing payment paid to the former village in the fiscal year in which it was dissolved into RM.
 This payment is made for a maximum of 10 years, commencing the fiscal year following the fiscal year in which the municipality dissolved.